September is National Suicide Prevention Awareness Month.

 This is a time to raise awareness and help break stigmas around the topic of suicide.
 There are so many misconceptions about suicide – many of which I once personally believed.

-I’ve spent many years learning about depression and suicidality; nothing motivates you more than the fear of losing a precious loved one.
+I’ve spent years learning about depression and suicidality; nothing motivates you more than the fear of losing a precious loved one.

 When we know better, we do better.
 My hope is that this post will help you learn more about suicidal ideation – and the people who have suicidal thoughts – so that you’ll be better equipped to help yourself and others.